Use The Tools Available

 Source control is an absolute necessity for any software development project.
 If you are not using one yet, start using one.

-- GitHub - allows for unlimited public repositories, must pay for a private repository.
+- GitHub - allows for unlimited public repositories, and unlimited private repositories with up to 3 collaborators.

 - Bitbucket - allows for unlimited private repositories with up to 5 collaborators, for free.